yokilaarora/Grammatical-Error-Correction/README.md

 3. maintest.py:
   This file contains the code for traning and testing the model, along with the hyper-parameters used, and the code for calculation for F0.5 score.

+4. create_source.py:
+   This file formats the file containing input sentences to a suitable format for the SMT model.

+5. create_target.py:
+   This file formats the file containing output sentences to a suitable format for the SMT model.